 Having trained at Boston Children's Hospital worked as Chief Psychologist at Cedars-Sinai Medical Center, I primarily conduct assessments for individuals aged 3-22, although occasionally I will see adults up to 50 years old depending upon the reason for referral.

-I am certified as a Nonpublic Agency with the Calif Dept of Education and have completed IEE (Independent Educational Evaluations) for more then 65 school districts in California and other states.
+Dr. Gale is certified as a Nonpublic Agency with the Calif Dept of Education and have completed IEE (Independent Educational Evaluations) for more then 65 school districts in California and other states.
 Typical requests are for Functional Behavioral Assessments and Psychoeducational Assessments.

 There are several steps to the assessment process and each situation must be individualized to meet a students' or adults' needs.